 Why is my period late/irregular?

-- Stress - being stressed at home, at work or in other areas of your life can affect your hormones and the hypothalamus (the part of the brain that controls your period).
+- Stress - being stressed at home, at work, or in other areas of your life can affect your hormones and the part of the brain that controls your period (hypothalamus).
 Stress is the most common cause of irregular periods.

 - Weight loss or weight gain – sudden changes in your weight can change how your body functions, and can stop ovulation.
-This also applies to women suffering from eating disorders such as anorexia or bulimia.
+This also applies to if you have an eating disorder such as anorexia or bulimia.